zixin96/gltf-webgpu-viewer/README.md

 <h8 align="center">Figure 1: Simplified Structure</h8>
 </div>

 Only a single set of vertex and fragment shader is used.
-The functionality of the shaders are determined by `#define` preprocessor.
+The functionality of the shaders is determined by `#define` preprocessor.
 These `#define`s are dynamically generated and inserted into the shaders.
 This is very similar to the shader architecture used in [glTF-Sample-Viewer](https://github.com/KhronosGroup/glTF-Sample-Viewer) by KhronosGroup.
-In fact, the shaders are obtained directly from [glTF-Sample-Viewer](https://github.com/KhronosGroupglTF-Sample-Viewer), but they cannot be used directly in the WebGPU pipelines.
+Shaders used in WebGL cannot be used directly in the WebGPU pipeline.
 All uniforms need to be put in the uniform block and assigned a layout and binding, and all samplers are replaced by pairs of `texture` and `sampler`.
-All that is left is to pass these data to the shaders in WebGPU's way.
+The rest of the job is to carefully pass glTF data into the pipeline.
+Since primitives in a glTF file may use different shader programs, we need to use multiple pipelines to render multiple objects on the scene.

 <!-- GETTING STARTED -->